The Silence and the Fallout — Modern Paraphrase | fresh.bible

 Shechem himself spoke to Dinah's father and brothers: "Name your price.
 Whatever bride-price you want, whatever gift — I'll pay it.
 Just give me the young woman as my wife."

 Notice who's not in this conversation.
 Dinah.
-The person it's actually about.
+It's a transaction about Dinah — and Dinah never gets a word in.
 Her attacker is negotiating with her family over the terms of keeping her.
-Her father is sitting there quietly.
-Hamor is framing it as a win-win partnership.
-Shechem essentially said, "I'll pay anything" — as if the right price tag could make this acceptable.
+Her is sitting there quietly.
+Hamor is framing it as a win-win partnership. essentially said, "I'll pay anything" — as if the right price tag could make this acceptable.

 Jacob's sons answered Shechem and his father Hamor with deception, because he had defiled their sister Dinah.
 They said: